Nikita-Saxena391/Pathfinding-visualizer/README.md

 ## 🖥️ Demo

-You can view the live demo [here](https://nikita-saxena391.github.io/Pathfinder-Visualizer/) *(update the link to your actual GitHub Pages URL)*
+You can view the live demo [here](https://nikita-saxena391.github.io/Pathfinding-visualizer/)

 ---